-- SB 842 (Jones) of 2023, makes changes to the membership of Cal ICH by adding the director of the state Department of Developmental Services (DDS) to the Council.
-SB 842 includes an urgency clause for the provisions to go into immediate effect if passed.
-SB 824 is set to be heard by the Assembly Human Services Committee for June 20, 2023. - SB 1421 (Jones), Chapter 671, Statutes of 2022, added a current or formerly homeless individual with a developmental disability to the Cal ICH advisory committee. - SB 1134 (Melendez) of 2022, would have made changes to the membership Cal ICH by adding the Director of DDS to the Council.
-SB 1134 was substantially amended on May 24, 2022, and no longer fell under the jurisdiction of this committee. - AB 1220 (Luz Rivas), Chapter 398, Statutes of 2021, changed the name of the Homelessness Coordinating and Financing Council (HCFC) to Cal ICH and reconstituted its membership. - SB 333 (Wilk) of 2019, would have assigned additional duties to HCFC (now Cal ICH).
-SB 333 was held on the Assembly Appropriations Committee suspense file. - SB 687 (Rubio), Chapter 345, Statutes of 2019, required the Governor to appoint one representative from either the California Community Colleges, University of California, or California State University to HCFC (now Cal ICH). - SB 918 (Wiener), Chapter 841, Statutes of 2018, established the "Homeless Youth Act of 2018" to better serve the state's homeless youth population and required HCFC (now Cal ICH) to take on additional related responsibilities that are focused on addressing the needs of youth experiencing homelessness. - SB 792 (Wilk) of 2018, would have required the Council to develop and implement a statewide strategic plan for addressing homelessness in California and to better implement recommended activities and meet HUD requirements by July 1, 2020.
-SB 792 was held on the Assembly Appropriations Committee suspense file. - SB 850 (Committee on Budget and Fiscal Review), Chapter 48, Statutes of 2018, provided for over \$600 million in funding to various projects aimed at reducing homelessness and moved the Council from HCD to the Business, Consumer Services, and Housing Agency.
+SB 246 (Ochoa-Bogh) of 2023, makes changes to the membership of Cal ICH by adding a representative of the State Council on Developmental Disabilities (SCDD) to Cal ICH.
+SB 246 is set to be heard by the Assembly Human Services Committee on June 20, 2023.

+SB 1421 (Jones), Chapter 671, Statutes of 2022, added a current or formerly homeless individual with a developmental disability to the Cal ICH advisory committee.

+SB 1134 (Melendez) of 2022, would have made changes to the membership Cal ICH by adding the Director of DDS to the Council.
+SB 1134 was substantially amended on May 24, 2022, and no longer fell under the jurisdiction of this committee.

+AB 1220 (Luz Rivas), Chapter 398, Statutes of 2021, changed the name of the Homelessness Coordinating and Financing Council (HCFC) to Cal ICH and reconstituted its membership.

+SB 333 (Wilk) of 2019, would have assigned additional duties to HCFC (now Cal ICH).
+SB 333 was held on the Assembly Appropriations Committee suspense file.

+SB 687 (Rubio), Chapter 345, Statutes of 2019, required the Governor to appoint one representative from either the California Community Colleges, University of California, or California State University to HCFC (now Cal ICH).

+SB 918 (Wiener), Chapter 841, Statutes of 2018, established the "Homeless Youth Act of 2018" to better serve the state's homeless youth population and required HCFC (now Cal ICH) to take on additional related responsibilities that are focused on addressing the needs of youth experiencing homelessness.

+SB 792 (Wilk) of 2018, would have required the Council to develop and implement a statewide strategic plan for addressing homelessness in California and to better implement recommended activities and meet HUD requirements by July 1, 2020.
+SB 792 was held on the Assembly Appropriations Committee suspense file.

+SB 850 (Committee on Budget and Fiscal Review), Chapter 48, Statutes of 2018, provided for over \$600 million in funding to various projects aimed at reducing homelessness and moved the Council from HCD to the Business, Consumer Services, and Housing Agency.
 SB 850 also authorized the creation of an Executive Director to oversee the Council and provided for the allocation of several staff members.